Daily Spiral Review, Reading Comprehension

 - Cite Text Evidence

 - Support Conclusions

 What Happens When You Stick With Spiral Review?

-Also, you might feel like the spiral review is too basic to help your students on the TEKS, state standards, or Common Core.
+Also, you might feel like the spiral review is too basic to help your students on their Lexile measures, the TEKS, state standards, or Common Core.
 But that’s the beauty of daily spiral review – it’s scaffolded and focused on fundamental skills.

 - After a week, students understand the routine.

 - After three weeks, students start to build their retention of the skills.